IgaoGuru/lavender-garden/_notes/Book.md

 ---
 *A catalogue of all the books that I have read so far (from 2019)*

+## 2022
+- Building a Brand Story
+- Measure What Matters
+- On Building a great culture - HBR
+- Persuasive Copywriting
+- The Price of Tomorrow

 ## 2021
 - Getting Things Done
 - Essentialism